 Between 2009 and 2013, Brookings found, Common Core–like states seem to have underperformed those states with standards least like the Common Core.
 In addition, they point out that the positive effect the 2012 paper found for Common Core–like standards wouldn’t add up to a very useful boost over time.

 The Brookings report’s Common Core skepticism, which isn’t new, is based on an argument that good or bad standards can’t have much effect at all, not the idea that the Common Core standards are poor quality, as a lot of conservatives have tried to contend.
 The standards are certainly rigorous, and set a floor, not a ceiling.
-People concerned about quality of standards should hardly be satisfied with defeating Common Core: Indiana, which has essentially dropped the standards, is trying out history standards for this year that look to be much worse than what they had before Common Core or when they were moving toward it.
-Leaving aside the actual state resources spent on raising standards, it’s reasonable to contend that ed-reform political capital may not be best used on standards.
+People concerned about quality of standards can hardly be satisfied with defeating Common Core: Indiana, which has essentially dropped the standards, is trying out history standards for this year that look to be much worse than what they had before Common Core or when they were moving toward it.
+Leaving aside the actual state resources spent on raising standards, it’s reasonable to contend that ed-reform political capital may not be best used on standards — the politics of Common Core look to be getting ever more fraught.

 Lest we give the rest of the report short shrift, it had enlightening points about two other issues: They cover the controversy over the fact that the most prominent international standardized-test regime, a test run by the OECD called PISA, allows China to test just its urban residents — Shanghai, specifically – and makes no mention of the fact that the country has a coercive internal passport system that prevents much of the country from accessing Shanghai education in the first place.
 This comes in for some justified criticism from Brookings (Jason Richwine has made some critiques of PISA on NRO – it’s important to recognize the flaws with it, given the amount of attention and America’s-not-No. 1 handwringing PISA results produce every year).